 - Point-in-time recovery for databases, allowing restoration to within 1 second of data loss

-- Continuous backup storage in Azure UK South and Azure UK West
+- Continuous backup storage in Azure

-- Weekly full backups stored across multiple locations
+- Full backups stored across multiple locations

 Recovery procedures are regularly tested as part of SchemeServe's business continuity process, with full database recovery verified from backup sources within four hours.